dipien/google-play-api/jdroid-gradle-googleplay-publisher-plugin/README.md

 #### Increase Staged Rollout

-Increase the fraction of users who should get the current staged rollout APK
+Increase the fraction of users who should get the current staged rollout

     ./gradlew googlePlayIncreaseStagedRollout

 ###### User Fraction

-Portion of the users who should get the staged rollout version of the APK.
-The maximum rollout fraction is 0.5 (50% of users).
+Fraction of users who are eligible to receive the release.
+0 <= fraction < 1.

     USER_FRACTION = 0.2

+#### Halt Staged Rollout

+Halt the current staged rollout

+    ./gradlew googlePlayHaltStagedRollout

+#### Resume Staged Rollout

+Resume the current staged rollout

+    ./gradlew googlePlayResumeStagedRollout

 #### Promote from Rollout to Production

 Promote a current staged rollout to production

     ./gradlew googlePlayPromoteFromRolloutToProduction

-#### Clean Track

-Remove all the APKs assigned to a track

-    ./gradlew googlePlayCleanTrack

-###### Track

-The release track that you're cleaning.
-Acceptable values are: **alpha**, **beta** or **internal**

-    TRACK = alpha

 #### List Tracks

 List all the assigned APKs for each release track